yonkahlon/Zenject/README.md

 ## <a id="implementing-idisposable"></a>Implementing IDisposable

-If you have external resources that you want to clean up when the app closes, the scene changes, or for whatever reason the composition root object is destroyed, you can simply declare your class as `IDisposable` like below:
+If you have external resources that you want to clean up when the app closes, the scene changes, or for whatever reason the context object is destroyed, you can simply declare your class as `IDisposable` like below:

 ```csharp
 public class Logger : IInitializable, IDisposable